cunnie/cunnie.github.io/content/post/concourse_on_k8s-4.md

 for the Concourse CI Helm chart found here:
 <https://github.com/concourse/concourse-chart>.

-#### First Install with Helm
+#### First Install: with Helm

 We use `helm` to install Concourse.
-We first add the helm repo, and then install it.
+We first add the Helm repo, and then install it.
 We take the opportunity to bump the default login time from 24 hours to ten days (`duration=240h`) because we hate re-authenticating to our Concourse every morning.  **Replace `gke.nono.io` with your DNS record**: